geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/nodes.md

 ### Install Docker

-A fresh installation of Ubuntu does not include Docker, so you wil need to install it manually.
+A fresh installation of Ubuntu does not include Docker, so you will need to install it manually.
 Run the following command **on each node**

 ```
 apt install docker.io -y